Eight Questions to Ask Yourself When Starting a Private Practice in Psychology

 One important thing to remember is that having a niche doesn’t mean that you can only do one thing.
 There are many ways that you can articulate something unique and special about what you do in a way that will attract clients and help you stand out from the crowd.

-There are a lot of specializations you can choose from, but keep in mind that your niche should be something that fits your skills, capabilities, and your passion as a psychologist.
+There are a lot of specializations you can choose from when starting a private practice in psychology, but keep in mind that your niche should be something that fits your skills, capabilities, and your passion as a psychologist.

 8. Do You Have A Self-Care Plan In Place To Ensure That You Are Getting Support, Guidance, And Avoiding Burn Out?